 Your water meter is owned by your water Wholesaler, which is different from the market arrangements used in electricity or gas.
 You are responsible for the water supply from the meter into your property; the Wholesaler is responsible for the supply up to and including the meter.
 Only the Wholesaler or specialist accredited contractors are permitted to replace or maintain the meter or the public water network.

 Who can take a meter reading

 Castle Water uses a range of specialist contractors to manage our meter reading services, including Thames Water and Portsmouth Water.
-We supplement this with our own meter reading team, who carry specialist equipment and are often used to read difficult to access meters.
+We supplement this with our own meter reading team, which carries specialist equipment and is often used to read difficult-to-access meters.

 Regular meter readings

 Castle Water tries to take meter readings at least twice a year.
 Unfortunately, this isn’t always possible – for example, if the meter is inside your property and you have access restrictions, or if there are vehicles regularly parked over the meter pit, for example, some streets in London have on-street parking which is used every day, and which covers meter pits.
 If we have not been able to take a meter reading, you can send us a meter reading which we will use to calculate your bill.
 If we have not been able to take a meter reading and you haven’t provided a reading, you will be liable for charges based on our estimate of your usage.

 For some customers, usage can fluctuate significantly – for example at farms.
 The market Codes don’t take this into account when they calculate Wholesale charges.
 The bills we send you will estimate usage based on the pattern of recent usage, the same approach as used in the central market.
 If your usage reduces, this will be reflected in your next bill after your meter readings show the drop in usage.
 You can set up a monthly direct debit to spread payments evenly across the year, which helps avoid seasonal peaks in payments.